nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-EchoBot will response as below,
+echobot.main.EchoBot will response as below,

 ```
 Here are your saved notes:
     1. Title: Dinner Menu
        Content: Grilled Fish + Mashed Potato + Veggies
 ```
-### `bye` - Ending the interaction with EchoBot
+### `bye` - Ending the interaction with echobot.main.EchoBot

-EchoBot will display farewell message and close the application.
+echobot.main.EchoBot will display farewell message and close the application.

 Example of usage: